xgaia/xgaia.github.io/_site/AskOmics/20181203/README.md

 - Load galaxy datasets into AskOmics
 - Save AskOmics results into a Galaxy dataset
-- save an AskOmics query into a Galaxy dataset
+- Save an AskOmics query into a Galaxy dataset

 Galaxy can interact with AskOmics